Achieving Optimal Health Is All About Balance & Harmony

 Here are some more questions and ideas to contemplate:

 - Do you find that you eat differently during each of the four seasons, or do you habitually eat the same foods throughout the year?
 How many processed foods do you consume?

 - Eating fruits and vegetables grown in their natural environment and picked at their peak ripeness ensures that they are fresh and nutrient dense.
-Did you know that there were health benefits to eating seasonally and does this inspire you to eat more local and season foods?
+Now that you know there are health benefits to eating seasonally, does this inspire you to eat more local and seasonal foods?

 - What questions come to mind when thinking about eating specific foods to maintain balance and harmony during each of the seasons vs eating foods picked prematurely, processed and shipped to distant destinations?